Conscientious objection to military taxation: Objections from conscientious tax resisters

 Some conscientious tax resisters have a different set of objections to COMT.
 They argue that the legislative proposals that have been proposed so far that would legalize COMT actually would have the paradoxical effect of encouraging more conscientious objectors to pay for more war than before.

 They point out the ease with which the government can shift money from place to place in its budget, and borrow money when funds are not available.
 If a conscientious objector who had been unwilling to pay taxes started to pay into a "peace tax fund", this would only mean more money for the government to spend, and the likely result of that is more money for the military.
 The Religious Freedom Peace Tax Fund Act in the United States, for instance, would give the government more tax revenue and would not change how much or how high a percentage of this money was spent on the military.

 The analogy to conscientious objection is flawed, these critics say: A conscientious objector to military service does not take up arms and kill.
 Perhaps somebody else is drafted to do so instead, but the conscientious objector does not.
 A "peace tax fund" payer, on the other hand, pays just as much money as the ordinary taxpayer, but just cherishes the illusion that her dollars were peaceful ones.
-It would be as if the government told conscientious objectors that they had to take up arms and shoot at the enemy just like everybody else, but that they didn't have to take credit for their kills if they didn't want to.
+It would be as if the government told conscientious objectors that they had to take up arms and shoot at the enemy just like everybody else, but that they did not have to take credit for their kills if they did not want to.

 Another objection is that to make COMT legal is to make it no longer a protest against or a confrontation with evil, but instead a compromise with it.
 One Christian tax resister wrote that "worldly priorities must be objected to in word and deed.
 If the objecting deeds are done legally, they register little if any protest.
 If consciously illegal, they register an unequivocal refusal to agree with the world's values.
 The latter gets the attention of the state, the former does not."